tanberry/learnings/gitmagic.md

 `git reset --hard HEAD && git clean -d -f`

+Be aware that this will also unstage any pending files that were committed...  it will reset your local branch to be just like upstream branch.
 You should also add the file name to your gitignore file.

 ## Random notes of knowledge from Chris Nixon
 * git has 3 “locations” on your machine, it has the working directory, ie your actual files on disk, the index which is the store where things that are waiting to be committed go, you “move” things from your working tree to the index using `git add`.
 The third place is the repository, you move things from the index to the repository using git commit